• Go to app

 2. Pork Knuckle

-Another meaty dish in Hong Kong you can’t miss is Pork Knuckle, a mouthwatering braised pork that’s been blanched, seared, fried, and braised in soy sauce, wine, and spices, so the meat comes out super soft and chewy—enough to melt in your mouth!
+Another must-try in any list of where to eat in Hong Kong is Pork Knuckle, a mouthwatering braised pork that’s been blanched, seared, fried, and braised in soy sauce, wine, and spices, so the meat comes out super soft and chewy—enough to melt in your mouth!

 Klook Recommendation: Get your hands on this Hong Kong food at San Ka La in Causeway Bay and sample their crispy rendition!